 Test all four fault types (single-line-to-ground, double-line-to-ground, phase-to-phase, and three-phase) at each fault location available in the model and other combination faults as desired.
 Fault location increments of 5-to-10 percent are typical.

-Test at 15o increments of fault incidence angles from 0o to 180o.
+Test at 30o increments of fault incidence angles from 0o to 90o.
+Testing at 30 o increments provides minimum and maximum offset due to X/R and a few points in between.
 This technique searches for the most difficult relay operating conditions.
 In addition, these tests should be performed for the maximum- and minimum-expected steady-state active and reactive power flows on the protected line.

 Test with fault conditions for the effect of series capacitors on the relay performance.
 The fault and series capacitor locations should be both internal and external to the line section.
 The series capacitor performance under fault conditions is of importance and all conditions should be investigated including: